ericPantarotto/react_completeGuide/_notes/notes.md

 ### Lifting State Up

 both `Player` and `GameBoard` components will need to know the active player.
 For such situation, we must **lift the state up to the closest ancencestor componment that has access to all components that need to work with that state**.

 - Ancestor passes the state value via props to the child component.
 - Ancestor passes a function that eventually changes the state via props to the child component. this allows the child component to initiate the state change.

 in our case this is the `App` component, which can then pass the information which player is currently active to both the Player and the GameBoard components via *props*.

-### Avoiding Intersecting States!
+### Avoiding Intersecting States

 Adding a new state to store kind of the same information, just with a little bit of extra data, is something you typically wanna avoid as a React developer.